 Skip to main content

-RPG Script (.rpgs) is a compact language for defining base and calculated stats.
-It compiles into the same JSON format the app uses internally.
+RPG Script (.rpgs) is a compact language for defining your system's stats, mechanics, and views.
+It compiles into the same JSON format the app uses internally, saving you from writing verbose raw JSON by hand.

 File structure